y-schulte/HTML-and-CSS-Practice/SweetCandy_ImageTextStyling/README.md

 This exercise helps you to understand

 ***IMAGES***
-1. Add images to elements
+- Add images to elements
-2. Add background images
+- Add background images
+- Float and clear properties to align images

 ***LINKS***
-3. Add links
+- Add links
-4. Use pseudo class selectors (example ':hover') to style links
+- Use pseudo class selectors (example ':hover') to style links

 ***TEXT AND FONT STYLING***
-5. Use text transform and text decoration properties
+- Use text transform and text decoration properties
-6. Use outline to text
+- Use outline to text

-***LISTS***
+***BASIC ELEMENT STYLING***
+- Style and align your key elements
+- Body and Header styles